Free, Kid-Friendly Museum in Boulder, Colorado

-One of the better kept secrets in the area, admission to NCAR is free.
+And the best part?
+Admission to NCAR is free!
 Displaying both interactive and traditional exhibits designed to educate the general public about the atmosphere, science, and the world around us, the facility is spread out among several floors (look for employees wearing badges and accessing parts of the building otherwise reserved for scientists and support staff).
 We took this realization as an opportunity to talk about careers in science and using our inside voices (thankfully a network of trails leading into the Rocky Mountains starts a stone’s toss from the back side of the building).

 Making a short loop up and around the grounds, the kids collected pine cones, scrambled up boulders, and even spotted a few chipmunk.
 Back inside, we replenished our water supply and dropped a few pennies down the vortex before resuming ranks with the rest of the tourists on Pearl Street.